-Legal Aspects of GPS Tracker for Commercial Trucks Usage in Canada
+Legal Aspects of Commercial Truck GPS Tracker Usage

 Do You Need GPS to Comply with the ELD Mandate?

-Fleet owners who use HOS247 ELDs with the hardwired commercial truck GPS tracker obtain the most accurate data in real time, unlocking additional benefits that result in higher profits.
-Our system will help your business achieve compliance with the ELD rule and safety regulations established by Transport Canada while providing meaningful insights about areas of opportunity and how to correct them.
+Fleet owners who use HOS247 ELDs with the hardwired commercial truck GPS tracker obtain the most accurate data in real-time, unlocking additional benefits that result in higher profits.
+Our system will help your business achieve compliance with the ELD rule and safety regulations established by the FMCSA while providing meaningful insights about areas of opportunity and how to correct them.